-Students are recommended to have their laptop, tablet or smart phone available for seminars to participate in cases and quizzes.
+Students are required to have their laptop, and headphones available for seminars to participate in cases and quizzes.
 Additional resources may be provided for specific sessions.

 A general medical text should be consulted for reference in reading around Selected Topic sessions.
 Optional resources include: